Tag: sex-offenders

 Facebook maintains more-stringent security rules than some of its competitors because of its early days as an online destination for students.
 Full user profiles aren’t visible to the general public, for instance, and can be seen only by people who have been confirmed as friends.

-It’s bad enough that AG Blumenthal places the blame on MySpace instead of inattentive parents now he’s going after a site that has very little criminal activity.
-In the year and a half that I’ve been doing this site the stories about Facebook pale in comparison to the stories about MySpace.
+It’s bad enough that AG Blumenthal places the blame on MySpace instead of inattentive parents.
+Now he’s going after a site that has very little criminal activity.
+In the year and a half that I’ve been doing this site, the stories about Facebook pale in comparison to the stories about MySpace.

-As I’ve said before AG Blumenthal needs to concentrate on keeping sex offenders off the streets than off of MySpace or Facebook.
+As I’ve said before, AG Blumenthal needs to concentrate on keeping sex offenders off the streets than off of MySpace or Facebook.

 • The 29,000